margatampu/laravel-teams-logging/README.md

     'via'       => \MargaTampu\LaravelTeamsLogging\LoggerChannel::class,
     'level'     => 'debug',
     'url'       => env('INCOMING_WEBHOOK_URL'),
-    'name'      => 'Dummy Project'
+    'style'     => 'simple',    // Available style is 'simple' and 'card', default is 'simple' 'name'      => 'Dummy Project'
 ],
 ```

+There are 2 available styles for microsoft teams message, using simple and card.
+You can see card style in results style which is difference from simple style.

 ## Usage
 To send a simple error message to teams channel, you kindly use script below: